You are here

 If you’re not able to work out a new payment plan, the payday lender can:

-- add late fees and other charges, including up to 60% interest
+- add other late fees and charges to your loan

 - sue you in Small Claims Court